LukeMathWalker/wiremock-rs/README.md

 `wiremock` can be used (and it is tested to work) with both [`async_std`] and [`tokio`] as futures runtimes.
 If you encounter any compatibility bug, please open an issue on our [GitHub repository].

+## Efficiency

+`wiremock` maintains a pool of mock servers in the background to minimise the number of connections and the time spent starting up a new [`MockServer`].
+Pooling reduces the likelihood of you having to tune your OS configurations (e.g. ulimit).

+The pool is designed to be invisible: it makes your life easier and your tests faster.
+If you end up having to worry about it, it's a bug: open an issue!

 ## Prior art